Financial Assistance Programs & Grants for Black and African Americans

-“The numbers are pretty clear and the problems are pretty pervasive, so there’s work to be done,’’ said Don Baylor Jr., a senior associate with the Annie E. Casey Foundation, a Baltimore-based philanthropic organization that recently addressed debt reduction for African Americans through grants in seven Southern communities.
-“We want to pull together a wide spectrum of stakeholders — business leaders, policymakers and community organizations — that will get involved and take action.
+“The numbers are pretty clear and the problems are pretty pervasive, so there’s work to be done,’’ said Don Baylor Jr., a senior associate with the Annie E. Casey Foundation, a Baltimore-based philanthropic organization that addressed debt reduction for African Americans through grants in seven Southern communities.
+“We want to pull together a wide spectrum of stakeholders — business leaders, policymakers, and community organizations — that will get involved and take action.

-Economic Numbers Bleak for African Americans
+Wealth Gap for African Americans

 How Income Levels Translate to Debt

-The huge disparity in income and employment levels is the primary reason African American families struggle with debt.:
+The huge disparity in income and employment levels is the primary reason African American families struggle with debt.

-Here are other categories of finance that show the economic divide between African Americans and whites:
+Here are other categories of finance that show the economic divide between African Americans and Whites:

-“There has been some structural economic changes like the expansion of all different forms of credit, more ways to get into debt,’’ Baylor said.
+“There have been some structural economic changes like the expansion of all different forms of credit, more ways to get into debt,’’ Baylor said.
 “When you couple that with a wage disadvantage and a non-growth disadvantage in many other areas, it has just geared itself to higher debt levels for (African Americans).’’

 African Americans and Student Loans

-“The reliance on student loan debt is most concerning to me,’’ Baylor said.
-“Given the long-term nature of the debt, the fact that you’re not really building equity as you pay it off and the ability to dismiss that debt in any type of settlement or bankruptcy is pretty much nil, I would put student loan debt in its own major category.
+“The reliance on student loan debt is most concerning to me,’’ he said.
+“Given the long-term nature of the debt, the fact that you’re not building equity as you pay it off and the ability to dismiss that debt in any type of settlement or bankruptcy is pretty much nil, I would put student loan debt in its own major category.
 It’s a perennial drag on the assets of many African Americans.’’

 Baylor said it begins with policymaking.
 More African American students need to be properly represented at institutions that have adequate resources to educate them.
 He said admission practices and funding systems should be studied and perhaps revised.
 That includes a hard look at federal financial aid because even African American students who earn degrees are clearly at financial risk.

-On a larger scale, Baylor said, it would be a major achievement to have more African American students without large student loan debts to repay, allowing them to begin their careers with the ability to accumulate wealth and put them on equal footing with white peers who didn’t need to borrow or have a lower loan balance.
+On a larger scale, Baylor said, it would be a major achievement to have more African American students without large student loan debts to repay, allowing them to begin their careers with the ability to accumulate wealth and put them on equal footing with White peers who didn’t need to borrow or have a lower loan balance.